jsusanto/java-maven-mapstruct-example/README.md

 ![image](https://github.com/jsusanto/java-maven-mapstruct-example/assets/132423461/b1bcf2fc-6e7f-4154-9140-98138ab6fc53)

-# Create SimpleSourceDestinationMapperImpl automatically when Building the project
+# Example 1 - Create SimpleSourceDestinationMapperImpl automatically when Building the project

 Note: <i>No need to create this file because it's automatically created when you compile in the target/generated-sources/</i>
 <pre>